bryanbauzon/ifi/README.md

 # IGLESIA FILIPINA INDEPENDIENTE - Mobile Application

-This simple mobile app is used to list the church songs at ease with predefined titles/ labels.
+A simple mobile app used to list the church songs at ease with predefined titles/ labels.

 #### [Click here](https://drive.google.com/drive/folders/1PvGAufWblGgtIkmaXLZKiuoJEmElpMEs?usp=sharing) to download the app.